The SRG/eROSITA All-Sky Survey. Detection of shock-heated gas beyond the halo boundary into the accretion region: Observation sample and data reduction

 \subsubsection{Source masks}

-We masked out different types of sources for each cluster field.
+We masked out different source types for each cluster field.
 These sources include

 \begin{enumerate} \item X-ray point sources in eRASS:4 catalog, where the source detection method and analysis are described in \citet{Merloni2024}.
-We note that in a cluster field, especially in the central bright region, the source detection configuration used for the master catalog returns spurious point source entries \citep{Merloni2024}.
-We cleaned these spurious sources by running an additional wavelet detection process in the $r<r_{500}$ region.
+We note that in a cluster field, especially in the central bright region, the source-detection configuration used for the master catalog yields spurious point source entries \citep{Merloni2024}.
+We removed these spurious sources by running an additional wavelet detection process in the $r<r_{500}$ region.
 We first ran the software \textsc{wvdecomp}\footnote{\url{https://github.com/avikhlinin/wvdecomp}} with both detection and filtering thresholds $(3, 3, 3, 4, 4)$ at scales $(8, 16, 32, 64, 128)\arcsec$.
-Then we ran the software \textsc{sextractor} on the wavelet-filtered image to identify sources, where we adopted a detection threshold of 10.
+Then we ran the software \textsc{sextractor} on the wavelet-filtered image to identify sources, with a detection threshold setting of 10.
 We cross-matched the wavelet-detected sources with those in the eRASS:4 master catalog.
 In the $r<0.8\times r_{500c}$ region, we only masked out sources identified by both methods.
+We visually inspected the resulting mask maps and verified the robustness of spurious source cleaning using the parameters mentioned above.

 \item Galaxy clusters and groups.
 We followed \citet{Zhang2024} to mask out 1) X-ray selected galaxy clusters and groups in the eRASS1 cluster catalog \citep{Bulbul2024} with masking radii $1.5r_\mathrm{500c}$; and 2) optically selected richness $\lambda>20$ clusters\footnote{It is a proprietary catalog of redMaPPer \citep{Rykoff2014} run on the DESI Legacy Imaging Surveys \citep{Dey2019} DR10 data.
 See \citet{Kluge2024} for the description.} with masking radii $1.5r_\lambda$ (see eq.
 4 in \citealt{Rykoff2014} for definition). \end{enumerate}